 - Nausea and vomiting.

 The exact cause of type 1 diabetes is unknown and there is no cure.
-It is thought that some kind of environmental factor, perhaps a viral infection, induces the immune system to attack the insulin-producing cells of the pancreas in genetically susceptible individuals.
+It is thought that some kind of environmental factor, perhaps a viral infection, makes the immune system attack the insulin-producing cells of the pancreas in people who have a genetic history of diabetes.
 There is then a long period without symptoms before the insulin-producing cells are destroyed and the blood glucose rises.

 Complications of untreated type 1 diabetes

 Untreated diabetes can severely damage many systems, organs and tissues of the body.
 Complications include:

 - Increased likelihood of infections such as thrush and also more serious infections

 - Poor blood circulation in the legs and feet, potentially leading to lower limb amputation